-Independent Custody Visitors (ICVs) are now exclusively members of the local community who make unannounced visits and observe, comment and report to the Police Commissioner on the conditions under which people are detained at Force Custody Suites.
+Independent Custody Visitors (ICVs) are members of the local community who make unannounced visits and observe, comment and report to the Police Commissioner on the conditions under which people are detained at Force Custody Suites.

 ICVs determine whether the regulations governing detention have been complied with, and the interests of detainees properly considered.

 Reverend Peter Beaman, who has been part of the Scheme since 1985, is Chair of the Merseyside Independent Custody Visiting scheme.
-Merseyside currently has 29 dedicated volunteers from across the region involved in this scheme.
+Merseyside currently has 22 dedicated volunteers from across the region involved in this scheme.

 These committed volunteers visit custody suites within Merseyside at random and complete a form which covers all aspects of ensuring the detainee’s welfare is being cared for appropriately.
 Reports which draw together issues and identify trends emerging from the visits are then presented to the Commissioner so that she can then consider action.

-Take a look at the full ICV Annual Report for 2015/16 here.
+Take a look at the ICV Annual Report for 2019/20.